WalkerMao/walkermao.github.io/_posts/2020-02-28-Basic-Intro-to-ML.md

 L2-norm regularization: $\text{Loss} + \lambda \Vert w \Vert _2^2$.

-$\lambda$ depends the regularization strength.
+The hyperparameter $\lambda$ depends the regularization strength.
+Note: a hyperparameter is a parameter whose value is set before the learning process begins.
+By contrast, the values of other parameters are derived via training.

 Linear regression with L1-norm is LASSO and L2-norm is ridge regression.

 ![LASSO and Ridge](https://qph.fs.quoracdn.net/main-qimg-2a88e2acc009fa4de3edeb51e683ca02)